 “Own and develop your own real estate,” Morgana said.
 “Send readers to your own website or your own app – to anything you own.”
 Excellent advice.

-“Direct selling” as it is known, selling books to readers on your own author website, is one of the four pillars of Self-Publishing 3.0. and we are seeing more and more of our most successful members doing this.
-It’s easy to see why.
+“Direct selling” as it is known, selling books to readers on your own author website, is one of the seven pillars of SelfPub3 and we are seeing more and more of our most successful members doing this.
+It's easy to see why.
 Direct sales not only bring higher revenue, they allow us to learn more about our readers, create a direct relationship with them, and strengthen our author platform in numerous ways.

 When you adopt a direct-selling mindset, your website becomes your central hub online.
 It's the first thing that readers find in search engines when they google your name.
 It's where you establish your author brand.
 It's where you begin the job of captivating and engaging them, offering them reader magnets that encourage them to sign up for your list, as well as the opportunity to buy your books.